macicco/algebra-based-intro-II/lab-manual/lab-VIII-induction.md

 ## Advanced/Extended Lab Ideas (A-Level)

-Choose **ONE** of the topics below to investigate.
+Choose **ONE** of the topics below to *carry out*, investigate and explain.
+Your write-up should include a very detailed explanation the effect you observe.

--   There are three different aluminum wands that may be mounted on a rotary motion sensor.
+-   There are two different aluminum wands that may be mounted on a rotary motion sensor.
 Mount each one and let it swing between the poles of the mounted magnet pair.
-Measure the time it takes for each of the wands to come to a stand still.
-Hypothesize why the wands slow down differently, based on your understanding of Faraday’s Law of Induction.
--   Determine the terminal velocity of magnet in free-fall through conductive pipe.
-Compare theory to experiment.
--   Use an oscilloscope to determine the amplitude and frequency for the output from the step-down transformer.
-Compare with DMM voltage reading.
--   Connect one of the small hand-cranked “genencon” generators to the input of an oscilloscope.
-Map out the DC level of the output versus frequency of cranking, and relate to Faraday’s Law of Induction.
-    Although the generator is a DC generator, notice there is a small AC component that may be investigated as well.
--   Determine the voltage signal from a Hall Effect probe positioned near a working St Louis motor.
-Make sure to include a diagram of your setup and expected DC and AC signals.
-Note: Use the Faraday’s Law simulation to determine what to expect when you create a generator.
--   Can you measure a signal in a solenoid surrounding a conductive pipe when a magnet is dropped through the pipe?
--   Determine the motor frequency as a function of current through the electromagnet in a St Louis motor.
--   Examine the signal produced when one of the coil wands swings between the poles of the mounted magnet pair.
-The coil wands may be mounted on a rotary motion sensor.
+Explain why the solid plate slows down, then explain why the slitted plate doesn't.
+-   Drop a strong magnet down a conductive pipe, then drop the same magnet down a non-conducting pipe **(make sure you have something soft under the pipe for the magnet to land on).** Explain why the magnet moves slowly through the conducting pipe.
+-   Propose your own idea *(get instructor approval before you begin)*.